CAE announces the appointment of Patrick M. Shanahan to CAE's Board of Directors

-MONTREAL, April 1, 2022 /PRNewswire/ - CAECAE - CAE announced today the appointment of Patrick M. Shanahan as a new member of CAE's Board of Directors.
+MONTREAL, April 1, 2022 /CNW Telbec/ - CAECAE - CAE announced today the appointment of Patrick M. Shanahan as a new member of CAE's Board of Directors.

 "We are very pleased to welcome Patrick M. Shanahan to CAE's Board of Directors.
 Mr. Shanahan's more than 30 years of experience in the defense sector will help CAE achieve greater alignment with the needs and priorities of National Defense Departments, from the U.S. and Canada, to NATO and allies worldwide.
 He brings deep knowledge of Defense policy, strategy, technology, supply chain and operations that will strengthen our Board." said the Honourable John Manley, Chair of CAE's Board of Directors.